Taking a gap year after school or university – or even later in life – can be incredibly beneficial.

 9. Take a break from the classroom

-Taking a gap year will give you some breathing space and save you from burnout or a complete lack of motivation during uni.
-Having a break from the classroom will also give you time to reflect on your choices for university.
+Taking a gap year will give you some breathing space, the chance to reflect on your choices, and ultimately save you from burnout or a complete lack of motivation during university.

-Your gap year will have a huge influence on you and may your alter your world view, opinions and what motivates you.
-It is not uncommon for people to come back off a gap year and change the course they are studying.
+In fact, your gap year will have such a huge influence on you, it may even alter your world view, opinions and what motivates you.
+It is not uncommon for people to come back from a gap year and change the course they are studying.

 10. You’ll have some great stories

 Finally, after you come back off your gap year, you’ll have so many stories to tell everyone.
 When planning, think outside the box and do something that none of your friends at home have done.